Training Deep Physics-Informed Kolmogorov-Arnold Networks: Conclusion and Outlook

 Naturally, this study also has limitations.
 To conserve computational resources, we deliberately avoided per-task hyperparameter tuning and considered networks of medium width at 16 neurons for the final PDE benchmarks.
 Our focus was not to set state-of-the-art results through exhaustive tuning, but to show that the proposed initialization and architecture provide a strong and robust foundation that already outperforms both baseline cPIKANs and PirateNets under default settings.
 A more extensive hyperparameter search would likely further improve performance.
 Another limitation is that all experiments relied on first-order optimization, specifically Adam.
 While this is standard in the PIML literature, recent work has shown that higher-order optimizers can yield remarkable improvements \cite{SSBroyden, SOAP}, and it would be valuable to explore the proposed architecture under such optimization regimes.

-The initialization itself also opens several avenues for future work.
-Its basis-agnostic nature suggests that it can be applied to domains beyond PDE solving, as well as to KAN variants using other bases, which may be better suited to different tasks.
-Similarly, while the RGA KAN architecture was designed with PDE applications and depth-scaling in mind, its structure bears similarities to transformer architectures, hinting at its potential relevance to other application domains.
-Moreover, it would be interesting to test the architecture in conjunction with alternative representations of the Kolmogorov--Arnold representation theorem, such as ActNets \cite{ActNet} or KKANs \cite{KKANs}, to assess whether the benefits of residual gating and adaptive training extend beyond standard KAN formulations.
+The proposed framework opens several avenues for future work.
+The initialization's basis-agnostic nature suggests potential applications to KAN variants using other bases, while the RGA KAN's transformer-like structure hints at relevance in broader domains.
+A particularly promising direction is the extension of this architecture to operator learning \cite{DeepONet}.
+While this paradigm focuses on learning mappings between function spaces rather than solving single instances, it shares the fundamental challenge of approximating PDE solutions.
+Given that KAN-based architectures have already shown promise in this field \cite{DeepOKAN, KANO, KKANs}, utilizing the proposed architecture in that context has potential.
+Finally, it would be interesting to test the architecture using KANs that are based on alternative representations of the Kolmogorov--Arnold theorem, such as ActNets \cite{ActNet} or KKANs \cite{KKANs}, to assess whether the benefits of residual gating and adaptive training extend beyond the formulation used in this work.